 - Let cool completely

-- Add the vanilla bean to the half and half and milk and bring to a boil.
-Remove from heat.
+- Add the vanilla bean to the half and half and milk and bring just under a boil.

 - Whisk the egg yolks in another saucepan with the cornstarch and sugar.

 - Slowly add 1/4 cup of the hot milk, whisking constantly.